GaneshJainarain/CarPricePredictionML/README.md

 `Bootstrapping` is the process of randomly sampling subsets of a dataset over a given number of iterations and a given number of variables.
 These results are then averaged together to obtain a more powerful result.
 Bootstrapping is an example of an applied ensemble model.

 The bootstrapping `Random Forest` algorithm combines ensemble learning methods with the decision tree framework to create multiple randomly drawn decision trees from the data, averaging the results to output a new result that often leads to strong predictions/classifications.

+### Random Forest Regression Model

+We will use the sklearn module for training our random forest regression model, specifically the `RandomForestRegressor` function.
+The RandomForestRegressor documentation shows many different parameters we can select for our model.
+Some of the important parameters are highlighted below:

+- `n_estimators` — the number of decision trees you will be running in the model

+- `criterion` — this variable allows you to select the criterion (loss function) used to determine model outcomes.
+We can select from loss functions such as mean squared error (MSE) and mean absolute error (MAE).
+The default value is MSE.

+- `max_depth` — this sets the maximum possible depth of each tree

+- `max_features` — the maximum number of features the model will consider when determining a split

+- `bootstrap` — the default value for this is True, meaning the model follows bootstrapping principles (defined earlier)

+- `max_samples` — This parameter assumes bootstrapping is set to True, if not, this parameter doesn’t apply.
+In the case of True, this value sets the largest size of each sample for each tree.

+Other important parameters are `min_samples_split`, `min_samples_lea`, `n_job`s`, and others that can be read in the sklearn’s RandomForestRegressor documentation.